 Now that you know what foods to eat when trying to get pregnant and what not to eat, you might also consider other non-food related pre-pregnancy planning.
+During pregnancy is vital to have your vitamins intake balanced.
 Here is a list of what else to consider, beyond diet, for the mum and dad-to-be:

 1. Maintain a healthy body weight

 Being either underweight or overweight stresses the body.
 This further also impairs fertility and ovulation, interrupts menstrual cycles and disturbs healthy hormone production.

 Moderate physical activity is excellent if you are trying to get pregnant.
 It optimizes your